chef/chef-oss-practices/communication/README.md

 ###Community Slack

- Sometimes it will make sense to have a brief, non-durable conversation with an external Project Member about development on a project.
+ Sometimes it will make sense to have a brief, non-durable conversation about the development on a project.
 Have these exchanges in Community Slack (either in a dev channel or via DM).
-Any development decisions, etc. arising from the Slack interaction must be documented in GitHub.
-Conversations in Community Slack about a project should be limited to development on that project.
-The general community Slack channel is the proper place for non-technical discussion and questions.
+Document any development decisions, etc. arising from the Slack interaction in GitHub.
+Limit these conversations in Community Slack to development for a given project.
+The '#general' community Slack channel is the proper place for non-technical discussion and questions.

 ###Mailing Lists